The Ultimate 5 Day Melbourne Itinerary

 Go on a Mornington Peninsula Dolphin Swim

-Adding a dolphin swim to your 5 days in Melbourne enhances your trip with a unique outdoor adventure.
+A dolphin swim adds a unique outdoor adventure to your five days in Melbourne.
 The Mornington Peninsula provides a serene escape from the city, making it a great addition to any Melbourne itinerary.

 Lunch at Port Phillip Estate

 Dining at Port Phillip Estate is a must for food and wine lovers visiting Melbourne.
-It’s an excellent way to unwind and indulge after a busy morning.
-The combination of culinary excellence and scenic surroundings makes this stop an essential part of a 5-day Melbourne itinerary.
+It's an excellent way to unwind and indulge after a busy morning.
+That combination of culinary excellence and scenic surroundings makes this stop an absolute must for your 5-day Melbourne itinerary.

 Explore the Ashcombe Maze & Lavender Gardens

-In the afternoon, visit Ashcombe Maze & Lavender Gardens, located nearby in the Mornington Peninsula.
-The property features Australia’s oldest hedge maze, consisting of winding pathways that offer a fun and engaging challenge for visitors.
+Later in the day, visit Ashcombe Maze & Lavender Gardens in the Mornington Peninsula.
+The property features Australia's oldest hedge maze, with winding pathways that are a fun and engaging challenge for visitors.

-Visitors can explore the maze, learn about the varieties of lavender grown on-site, and enjoy light refreshments at the on-site café.
+You can explore the maze, learn about the varieties of lavender grown on-site, and enjoy some light refreshments at the on-site café.

-The attraction is suitable for families, couples, and solo travelers looking for a laid-back yet interactive outdoor activity.
+This attraction is suitable for families and solo explorers alike looking for a laid-back yet interactive outdoor activity.

-Its combination of natural beauty and engaging experiences makes it a memorable addition to your Melbourne itinerary.
-For those with extra time, consider extending the day trip to include nearby Phillip Island, famous for its penguin parade and coastal views.
+The combination of natural beauty and an engaging experiences makes it a memorable addition to your Melbourne itinerary.
+If you have some extra time, consider extending the day trip to include nearby Phillip Island, famous for its penguin parade and coastal views.

 Day 5 of Visiting Melbourne